-With these predictions, 60% of the deductions worklist is automatically resolved with recommendations to prioritise and resolve the remaining 40% (Fig. 7).
+With these predictions, 60% of the deductions worklist is automatically resolved with recommendations to prioritize and resolve the remaining 40% (Fig. 7).

-This translates into 40% decrease in human touches, huge savings on valid disputes, high recovery rate and reduced write-offs with more focus on collecting invalid deductions.
+This translates into a 40% decrease in human touches, huge savings on valid disputes, high recovery rate, and reduced write-offs with more focus on collecting invalid deductions.